Why did you decide to do an apprenticeship?

 Please describe your experience

 I attended day and block release at university alongside teaching placements at two schools, one of which was Ifield Community College where I went to school myself.
 I still teach there now, having completed the Apprenticeship and qualifying as a fully qualified teacher.

 Observations on lessons I taught were carried out throughout the programme and I built a portfolio of evidence of lesson plans, evaluations of the lessons I had taught, witness statements and reflective accounts.
 I had to sit an external assessment at the end of the programme and was thrilled when I received an ‘Outstanding’ grade.

 How will this Apprenticeship help you progress in your career?

-My hope is that I will be able to progress to teach A level Maths- I am not thinking any further than that at the moment!
+My hope is that I will be able to progress to teach A level Maths at my current school- I am not thinking any further than that at the moment!

 What do you feel are the advantages of doing an apprenticeship over other training or education?

 Earning a wage alongside my training was a bonus– and no student loan to pay back.
 It was also great being able to spend a concentrated period of time teaching in just two schools.
-I spent 2 terms at Ifield Community College and one term at Holy Trinity.
+I spent 2 terms at Ifield Community College (where I now have a permanent teaching position) and one term at Holy Trinity.

 Being able to apply practice to theory along the way was also a great way to continually develop my skills.